spidasoftware/format/README.md

 If you would like to make changes to the Eclipse formatter preferences, you will need to install the following on your computer:
    * A recent version of the Java runtime environment and the JDK
    * Maven 2.2.1 to build the project.
-   * You will also need to clone the repo

 For your reference, here's the [Javadoc](http://spidasoftware.github.io/format/index "The project's Javadoc") for this project: